menu

 Demographics

-The per capita income in Batchtown in 2022 was $30,664, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $122,656 for a family of four.
+The per capita income in Batchtown in 2022 was $29,054, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $116,216 for a family of four.
+However, Batchtown contains both very wealthy and poor people as well.

 The people who call Batchtown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Batchtown residents report their race to be White.
 Important ancestries of people in Batchtown include German, Irish, French, Scots-Irish, and European.